Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 - Added tolerance for non-standard zips containing backslash paths
 - Added a Validate warning for non-standard zips containing backslash paths
 - Fixed Validation checking that scanned selected mods in reverse order
+- Restricted double-click selection to repeated clicks on one title cell

 1.0:
 - Changed mod list to a table with checkboxes